tilemill-project/tilemill/_posts/docs/guides/0203-01-01-styling-labels.md

 If you are applying label styles to layers that also have line or polygon styles you might notice some unexpected overlapping where the labels aren't necessarily on top.

-For simple stylesheets you can control this by making sure your geometry styles and you text styles are in separate attachments:
+For simple stylesheets you can control this by making sure your geometry styles and your text styles are in separate attachments:

     #layer {
       ::shape {